onthegomap/planetiler-examples/README.md

 java -cp planetiler.jar Power.java --download
 ```

-And it should create `power.pmtiles` that you can inspect [here](https://protomaps.github.io/PMTiles/).
+And it should create a file `power.pmtiles` that you can inspect [here](https://protomaps.github.io/PMTiles/).

 ## IDE Setup